shanilaker/Choosing-a-communication-network/README.md

 Advanced C programming project from MTA first year.
-Choosing the most efficient communication network based on the price of a communication line
+Choosing the most efficient communication network based on the price of a communication line.